 - Authorized and skilled personnel may only use the - There are no estimated health risks, if the product is used as directed.
 MSDS is available on request. - Product contains sodium azide as preservative.
 Pure sodium azide is toxic.
-The concentration of sodium azide in this reagent is < 0.1 % which is not classified as hazardous. - Do not use reagents after expiration date. - Take reasonable precautions when handling reagents.
+The concentration of sodium azide in this reagent is < 0.1 % which is not classified as hazardous. - As with any product derived from biological sources, proper handling procedures should be used. - Do not use reagents after expiration date. - Take reasonable precautions when handling reagents.
 Use protective clothing and gloves. - All hazardous materials should be disposed according to guidelines for hazardous waste disposal.
-Materials of human or animal origin should be handled as biohazardous materials and disposed of with proper precautions - Avoid microbial contamination of reagents as it may cause incorrect results.
+Materials of human or animal origin should be handled as biohazardous materials and disposed of with proper precautions. - Avoid microbial contamination of reagents as it may cause incorrect results.